kaloyan-raev/eclipse-license-management-tools/README.md

 3. Click on the Local... button.
 4. Browse the software repository produced by the build for the framework: ./framework/org.eclipse.licensing.repository/target/repository/
 5. Click the OK button to add the selected repository and close the Add Repository dialog.
-6. Repeat steps 2-5 to add the software repository for the demot project: ./demo-projects/my.licensed.repository/target/repository/
+6. Repeat steps 2-5 to add the software repository for the demo project: ./demo-projects/my.licensed.repository/target/repository/
-7. Select the "My Licensed Feature 1" from the list and follow the usual steps for installing it.
+7. Select the "My Licensed Feature 1" feature from the list and follow the usual steps for installing it.

-The install manager will installed the demo project and the license management framework as dependency.
+The install manager will install the demo project and the license management framework as dependency.

 Once the installation process completes and Eclipse is restarted a new menu will appear in the main menu.